 Strength of the lines - An upper, middle and lower A line, along with a lower B and a lower C (and lower D if applicable) line should be tested for strength.
 Each line is tested to breaking point and the value recorded.
-The minimum value is 8 G for all lower A+B lines and 6 G for all lower remaining lines, calculated from the maximum certified flying weight of the glider.
+The minimum value is 14G for all lines calculated from the maximum certified flying weight of the glider.
 The added minimum strength for the middle lines and for the top lines should be the same.
 If the breaking strength is too close to the minimum value calculated, the professional should give a period after which you will have to test the strength of the lines again.